CORNELSEN DIAGNOSTIC CENTER

 A language evaluation can identify any issues a child may be having that affect his or her ability to understand what is said to them, follow oral or written directions, organize his or her thoughts so that others can understand what they are trying to convey, and/or use appropriate social language.

 Different standardized tests are used to evaluate each child.
 After testing is completed, the Learning Center’s speech/language pathologist will go over the testing results, and parents will receive a written report of the findings.

 PHYSICAL THERAPY EVALUATIONS

 Physical therapy is currently not offered at the Learning Center.
 Please contact us at 314.961.1500 for a referral to a community provider.

 Children communicate many of their needs and desires through behaviors that can be both positive and negative.
 The Learning Center frequently works with children who are exhibiting behaviors that are not acceptable within the context of school, home, and /or the community.
 These behaviors interfere with learning and can disrupt the harmonious communication within the family.
 Parents and educators can become confused by these behaviors because they don’t understand the context of the actions…why the child is acting out.
-Through a psychological behavior assessment or Functional Behavior Assessment, a licensed professional counselor or clinical social worker can identify a plan to help improve a child’s behavior.
+Through a psychological behavior assessment or Functional Behavior Assessment, a licensed clinical social worker or Board Certified Behavior Analyst (BCBA) can identify a plan to help improve a child’s behavior.